BelenJM/SeaTrout_Genetic_Recovery/README.md

-# 'Genetic recovery of two wild seatrout populations following long-term stocking with non-native conspecifics' (Bekkevold et al., 2025)
+# Repository for the scripts used in the article
-## Repository for the scripts used in the article
+### 'Genetic recovery of two wild seatrout populations following long-term stocking with non-native conspecifics' (Bekkevold et al., 2025)